 As soon as you step in the door, it’s clear this place has been here for a long time, since 1720 to be more exact.
 Locals and visitors alike fill the bar stools and seats, close to Piazza di Spagna.
 Antica Enoteca offers many wines by the bottle and the glass.
 Daily food specials are often a wise choice and all the menu items pair well with the wine offerings.

 You can find everything here from simple to exotic.
 I love this enoteca and have been coming here for longer than I care to admit.
 You just can’t beat the atmosphere.
 While I love nearly everything about this place I have always been troubled by the wine by the glass offerings listed simply by appellation with no vintage or producer name provided.
 I have no issue with a bar listing Fractal or Pinot Grigio by the glass with no further explanation but serious wines like Brunello di Montalcino, Barolo, or Amarone require more data.
 Luckily they always happy to show you the bottle before pouring.

 To be honest there are better wine bars in the city but this place holds many great memories for me and that is enough to get me through the doors on each and every visit to Rome.

 Via Dei Balestrari 12-14

 Vicinanze Piazza Farnese

-This family-run wineshop since 1946 evolved into a wine bar by the third generation.
+This has been a family-run wineshop since 1946 and evolved into a wine bar by the third generation.
 Shelves upon shelves of wine surround the tables.
-Cured meats, regional cheeses, smoked fish and a selection of homemade dishes are offered to accompany the wine offerings.
+Cured meats, regional cheeses, smoked fish, and a selection of homemade dishes are offered to accompany the wine offerings.
 The wine selections run deep in the most popular regions but I wish that they offered a few more wines from Italy’s lesser known regions.